 Of course, all of the upper mentioned mascots are somewhat famous, if not hugely popular.
-Some of them have a long history and were redesigned through time, some of the mascots did not make til today.
+Some of them have a long history and were redesigned over time, some of the mascots did not make til today.
 Let’s see some examples of freshly baked mascots in advertising from talented designers we found on the web:

 Africa Jones is a Reckitt Benckiser brand mascot, illustrated by David Theron.
 The design team went through a very interesting process, concepts and experimentation, before choosing the right vision for their advertising.
 Click on the picture or the heading to open the whole project + process showcased on Behance.

 A slightly different project – characters designed for short animation and game, but again to be used in advertising materials.
 Check out the whole project on Behance – there are some nice action poses of the mice and backgrounds to see.
 Computer animation is becoming widely spread in advertising.
 Once a puppet character is created, it can be moved (rigged) in various ways and reused.
-That saves costs and time for some studio, but also allows applying wide range of effects to the animations.
+That saves costs and time for some studio, but also allows applying a wide range of effects to the animations.

 The following project is consisting of artworks created for the 2015 D23 Expo in Anaheim, presenting the Target brand.
 The author, Josh Ellingson did a great job in explaining different styles, in which a mascot can be created.
 He also shows how he put his knowledge into creating the dog mascot for the company.

 If you are curious to see through how many stages a designer and a client are going, before choosing a final design, this project will give you a very good idea.
 It is important to keep the client updated with the concept work.
 Often, along the way, the client request changes.
-It is natural part of the process, to take new directions and some ideas to pop up when presented with initial concept.
+It is a natural part of the process, to take new directions and some ideas to pop up when presented with the initial concept.
 Creating a mascot is an exciting process, but also requiring focus and effort from both sides.
-Hopefully, in the end, something beautiful is created, as this simple, but cheerful rooster.
+Hopefully, in the end, something beautiful is created, as this simple, but a heerful rooster.

-If you think it’s hard to bring personality to a jar… for a peanut butter brand – check out Carl’s pitch for vital and youthful mascot for the company.
+If you think it’s hard to bring personality to a jar… for a peanut butter brand – check out Carl’s pitch for a vital and youthful mascot for the company.
 Very simple, expressive and on point.

 TortamiVia is a small, but very successful bakery in Vicenza, Italy.
 The designer was asked to create characters to add fun and personality to the brand.
-As basis for the created mascots/illustrations the artist used the bakery’s best selling products.
+As a basis for the created mascots/illustrations the artist used the bakery’s best selling products.
 The characters were then used for packaging – paper bags, boxes, coffee cups and for their delivery vans.
 Check out the whole project on Behance – it is cheerful, fresh and colorful!
 Yum!

 Dolphins, parrots, raccoons – you’ve got it all in the cheerful and colorful portfolio of Paco.
 The great thing about this artist’s work is that he always places his mascot characters in surroundings and context, which makes his art even more compelling and enjoyable.
 Oh, did we mentioned there is a llama enjoying a delicious milkshake in one of his concepts?
 Yes, we are buying this milkshake – surely it looks delicious!